o3de/o3de.org/content/blog/posts/mps-blog.md

 </div>

 **Network Match**
-In this component you will set the length of the match and the point penalty applied to each character that is forced to respawn during the round.
+With this component, you can set the length of the match and the point penalty applied to each character that is forced to respawn during the round.

 * **Round Duration** - Here you will set the duration of each round.
 * **Total Rounds** - Here you will set the number of rounds.
 When all rounds are completed, the match ends, so this serves to dictate the length of each match as well.